Restoring Ecosystems & Managing Landscapes

-Collaborating on anti-poaching
+Collaborating on Anti-Poaching

 To support governments in combating transboundary poaching, we have facilitated cross-border coordination among anti-poaching forces.
 Ranger teams from Tanzania and Kenya participate in concurrent patrols guided by intelligence information.
 With more robust sharing of information and tactics, forces are more effective at targeting and deterring illegal activity.
 In 2022, we opened a canine facility in Mkomazi National Park, where we have established a tracker-dog unit that investigates and deters poaching.